Yufei-L/2019-431/DELIVERABLES/B/README.md

 # Submitting your Response

-Submit your response as an R Markdown file, and either an HTML, PDF or Word document that results from that R Markdown file, to
+Build your response as an R Markdown file, and either an HTML, PDF or Word document that results from the R Markdown file you built working from the `YOURNAME-deliverableB.Rmd` template that we have provided.
+Submit both your revised R Markdown file and the HTML output file to
 <https://canvas.case.edu/> in the Deliverable B section.
 Again, the
 deadline is 2019-09-06 at 2 PM.